-- Open up your Mixpanel project, click on Segmentation, then chose an Event and Property.
+- Open up your Mixpanel project, click Insights, then chose an event and property.

 - Open up the developer console (on Chrome, Ctrl + Shift + J for Windows/Linux; Cmd + Opt + J for Mac) > Network, and search for “segmentation.”

 - Scroll down to Query String Parameters in the XHR request to find “on.”

 - Filter your property by selecting the arrow to the right.

 - Open the XHR request and scroll down to Query String Parameters to find “where.”

 You can apply expressions to these where and on parameters to perform mathematical operations, logical operations, or typecasts.
 See additional technical documentation on writing segmentation expressions.

 Examples of Selectors for Segmentation Expressions

 Equals | (properties["$city"] == "Chicago")